50 Unique Irish Baby Names with Beautiful Meanings

 Tierney

-This Irish surname has risen in popularity 35% this week and translates to “descendant of a lord.”
+This Irish surname has risen in popularity 35% and translates to “descendant of a lord.”

 Opening Image: Satin Sky Photography for Mini Magazine